Jrschellenberg/cfms-website.github.io/src/site/_news/for-students-unmatched-after-the-r1-iteration.md

 ---
-title: For Students Unmatched After the R1 iteration
+title: Resources For Students Unmatched After the R1 iteration
-date:
+date: 2019-02-27 18:45:00
-description: Please fill in description here.
+description: >-
+  If you did not match and are a CFMS member, we have listed some steps for you to consider.
+Please refer to the following resources.
 lang: en
 ---